 Cochise's warriors hold the Anglos for exchange, but the Mexicans don’t fare well.
 Apaches had long hated Mexicans because of their countless cruel acts upon, and wholesale slaughter of, the Apache people.
 The Apaches tie the captured Mexicans to a wagon and set it on fire.

 While the Mexicans scream in agony, a not-yet-famous Apache warrior and medicine man takes pleasure in poking his lance into the burning men.
 Many years later, he would become known as the “worst Indian who ever lived.”
 At this time, Geronimo was about 38-years-old.

 In the days following, Cochise pleads with Bascom to treat his family members well and trade for the Anglos he now holds.
 Stupidly, Bascom refuses.
 Bascom holds out for the boy but Cochise has no idea of his whereabouts.
 Cochise eventually gives up and has his hostages killed and mutilated.
 Apaches were well-known to do such things in either order.

-In response, on February 19th, Bascom orders Cochise’s male family members hung, but allows the women to leave (What a guy!).
+In response, on February 19th, Bascom orders Cochise's male family members hung, but allows the women to leave.

 May 5th.
 1st Battle of Dragoon Springs

 Confederate soldiers are ambushed by 100 Apache warriors led by Cochise near present-day town of Dragoon, AZ.
-The Apaches kill four soldiers and confiscate a large number of cattle and horses.
+The Apaches kill 3 soldiers and a Mexican stock herder and confiscate a large number of cattle and horses.

 May 9th.
 2nd Battle of Dragoon Springs

 Confederate soldiers take back their herd of cattle and horses, and kill five Apaches.
-The Confederate soldiers that had been killed 4 days earlier are buried near the Dragoon Springs stage station.The ruins and grave sites are still there near the town of Dragoon, AZ.
+The Confederates that had been killed 4 days earlier are buried near the Dragoon Springs stage station.The ruins and grave sites are still there near the town of Dragoon, AZ.

 Battle of Apache Pass